WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ## Industry Goals

-Here are the goals these other organizations have articulated:
+Here are the goals that some of these organizations have articulated:

-* One million public (public or pseudonymous) DIDs issued by March 2019
+* One million public (public or pseudonymous) DIDs issued by year end 2019
 * Formalized plans by year-end 2018 for foundational SSI specifications
 	* W3C DID
 	* W3C VC